 - Before closing, ensure you have a new bank account and update payment information with relevant companies.

 - Closing the account does not directly impact your credit score, but outstanding overdraft balances can have consequences if not repaid.

 As the largest bank in the United States, Bank of America boasts over $2 trillion in assets.
 However, monthly fees might prompt you to close your account, a concern shared by both citizens and non-US citizens.
 To learn how to close your Bank of America account, continue reading for detailed instructions.

-Is It Possible to Close a Bank of America Account?
+- Can I Close My Bank of America Account?

-3 Ways to Close a Bank of America Account
+How to Close Your Bank of America Account

 So, you’ve made up your mind and you’re sure that you would like to close your Bank of America account.
 Now what?
 Well, you must know how to close your account, as there are a few methods available.
 We’ve established that closing your account online is not possible, so how can you do it?
 Here are the available methods:

 Read on to learn more about each process!

 1. Close Your Account at the Local Branch